CAM603/Sprint-Applied-Javascript/README.md

 1. What is the DOM?

+# The Document Object Model is an object representation of the HTML elements of a webpage.
+It allows developers to interact and manipulate its structure, content, and styling.

 2. What is an event?

+# An event happens anytime a user or the browser interacts with the HTML elements on the webpage.

 3. What is an event listener?

+# An event listener is an object that listens for specific events on specific elements that will fire a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?

+# A node list is an array like object (array-like because it has indexes like arrays) but NodeLists are not arrays so you cannot use array methods on it until you convert it into an array with Array.from(NodeList).

 5. What is a component?

+# Componenets are reusable peices of code that allow the user to create custom elements made up of HTML, CSS, and/or JavaScript that can be used multiple times throughout websites or applications while keeping code DRY.

 ### Git Set up